Kahaan Hum Kahaan Tum: Plot

 Sonakshi and Rohit have separated.
 She loses her job and is searching for work.
-Rohit has separated himself from his family.
+Rohit has distanced himself from his family and has become alcoholic.
 Nishi has taken over the property.
 Discharged from the hospital, Naren is on a wheelchair.
-Pari plots to get Rohan back to secure her child's future but Sonakshi reprimands her.
+Pari gets pregnant with Rohan's child and plots to get him back to secure her child's future but Sonakshi reprimands her.
+Tanya miscarries.
 Rohit gets affected by a virus and in an attempt to save him, Sonakshi finds out the truth that Rohit had been forced to leave her by Nishi who had also caused Naren's accident.
 She reunites with Rohit and they expose Nishi and her conspiracy, getting her arrested.
-Veena throws Rohan out for his infedelity.
+Veena throws Rohan out for his infidelity.
 Aakash and Deepa marry, while Rohit and Sonakshi get remarried and everything ends well.